Explore By Price

-That’s why people that want to drink wheatgrass juice rely on this single or double auger juicers.
+That's why people that want to drink wheatgrass juice rely on high yield single or double auger juicers.
 They want to get as much juice as possible out of their investment in their health.

-Of course that makes it great for more readily available and less expensive vegetable like broccoli and kale as well.
+Of course that makes it great for more readily available and less expensive vegetables like broccoli and kale as well.